codypiersall/pynng/README.md

 Goals
 =====

 Provide a Pythonic, works-out-of-the box on Windows and Unix-y platforms.
+Like nng itself, the license is MIT, so it can be used without restriction.

 This project is in the very early stages now; support for Mac is non-existent, support for Windows is limited.